errael/astrology-castro/README.md

 ### Working with multiple files.

-Compiling multiple files together is the simplest way to resolve symbolic references between files.
+Compiling multiple files together resolves symbolic references between files.
 Examine [astrotest.d](astrotest.d) which is compiled and then run on astrolog.
-In that directory do `./run_tests`, or do
+In that directory there's `./run_tests`, or do
 ```
-castro --mapname=testing expressions.castro flow_control.castro test_infra.castro main.castro
+castro --mapname=testing expressions.castro test_infra.castro main.castro
-astrolog -i expressions.as -i flow_control.as -i test_infra.as -i main.as
+astrolog -i testing.helper.as -i expressions.as -i test_infra.as -i main.as
 ```
+And see [helper.castro](#the-helpercastro-file) to understand the `testing.helper.as` file in the above example.

 main.castro is simply
 ```
 run {
     ~1 {
         Switch(test_expressions);
-        Switch(test_flow_control);
     }
 }
 ```